-If blocks larger than 8mbs are valid, what will the node count be on January 1st 2019?and
+If blocks larger than 8mbs are valid, what will the node count be on January 1st 2019?

 If blocks larger than 8mbs are not valid, what will the node count be on January 1st 2019?

-This will tell us to what extent larger blocks will effect the node count.
+This will tell us to what extent larger blocks will affect the node count.